MarcelJurtz/CookBook/README.md

-# ViciousDino - Android
+# Vicious Dino - Android

 Repo for the ViciousDino Android App, currently including the Blog.

-The blog is available on [blog.vicious-dino.de](www.blog.vicious-dino.de).
+The blog is available on [blog.vicious-dino.de](http://blog.vicious-dino.de/).
 The main purpose of it is to document our progress in VR indie game development for the htc vive, but contains posts about all kinds of related topics.